 New Orleans, Louisiana

-Ella Baker interns work at the Community Justice Project (CJP) of Florida Legal Services and are supervised by CJP attorneys.
-CJP believes lawyers create social change by building the power of community and worker organizations directed by those most affected by social injustice.
-Interns in Miami will work on CJP’s varied caseload, including county, state and federal litigation, class actions, direct representation, community outreach/education, legislative advocacy, and lobbying on behalf of associations of workers/tenants.
+Ella Baker interns work at the Community Justice Project, Inc. and are supervised by CJP attorneys.
+Community Justice Project believes lawyers create social change by supporting the campaigns of grassroots organizations directed by communities of color most affected by social injustice.
+Interns in Miami will work on a varied caseload, including litigation, campaign strategy, community outreach/education, direct representation, human rights advocacy and policy advocacy.
 Students’ work will relate to local campaigns led by client organizations including those to: combat police brutality and racial profiling; dismantle the school to prison pipeline; preserve low-income mobile home parks; confront “slumlords” in low-income housing; and improve working conditions for taxi-drivers.
-Among the organizations we represent are the Dream Defenders, Miami Workers Center, Power U Center for Social Change, New Vision Taxi Drivers Association, and the Right to the City Alliance.
-Students at this site experience the unique opportunities and challenges of utilizing a community lawyering approach at a legal services organization in one of the most economically unequal cities in the U.S.
+Students may also contribute to human rights advocacy related to racial discrimination and police violence in the context of the broader Movement for Black Lives.
+Among the organizations we represent are the Dream Defenders, Miami Workers Center, Power U Center for Social Change, and New Vision Taxi Drivers Association.
+Students at this site experience the unique opportunities and challenges of utilizing a community lawyering approach in one of the most economically unequal cities in the U.S.

-The internship will begin on June 8, 2015 and end on August 14, 2015.
+The internship will begin on Monday June 6, 2016 and end on August 12, 2016.
 Interns are expected to work 40 hours per week for a minimum of ten weeks.
-All students will be asked to attend an Orientation and a Final Debrief.
+All students will be asked to attend an Orientation and a Final Debrief in New York City.
 The location for the orientation/debrief are TBD.
+Housing will be provided for students selected to work at our non-NYC worksites for the orientation and final debrief session.

 - First year or second year law student